Shivampurbia/Tweety-sentiment-analyis-streamlit-app/README.md

 2. NLTK - sentiment analysis model and cleansing
 3. matplotlib - for plotting the piechart
 4. Streamlit - major package that will help us run the python scripts as webpages
-5. AWS - used free tier to deploy this
+5. Streamlit sharing - used Host this on Web.

 thank you.